telerik/winforms-docs/controls/splashscreens/splashscreen/structure.md

 * Text element represented by a **SplashScreenLightVisualElement**.

 3\.
-Progress Indicator contained represented by a **StackLayoutElement**.
+Progress Indicator container represented by a **StackLayoutElement**.
 It contains:

 * Progress Indicator element represented by a **SplashScreenProgressIndicatorElement**.